weinsteinlab/Auto-align/README.md

 # Auto-align
-Python implementation of code to align protein by weighting the most stable residues higher than more flexible ones.
+Fast Python implementation of code to align protein by weighting the most stable residues higher than more flexible ones.

 ## Requirements
 Requires python environment with numpy and MDanalysis.
 It is easy to make you own using conda, but you can also use this one: